Protection Against Extreme External Events Like Fukushima

-NuScale's SMR is designed to protect the public, workers, and the environment if an extreme event occurs.
+Through smart construction, NuScale's SMR is designed to protect itself against climate, cyber and physical threats.
+Its main intent is to protect the public, workers, and the environment if an extreme event occurs.
 For example:

-Core damage frequency (CDF) below 10-7per module year
+- Core damage frequency (CDF) 10-10 per module year for internal events at full power

 Possibility of Core Damage Significantly Reduced